PositivePerson/courses-administrator/README.md

 ## App manages few pages...

-all is about dealing with courses being added with use of React
+...all is about dealing with courses being added with use of React:)